About

 Many people who find themselves in food poverty crisis and need to use a foodbank have underlying issues relating to benefits, debt, low income, discrimination at work, housing, homelessness or ill health.
 Having trained advisers from Citizens Advice East Berkshire (CAEB) dedicated to offering advice and information related to these areas is of enormous benefit ensuring that clients are getting all the support possible to help them out of food poverty.

-Signposting & Campaigning
+Signposting & Support

-In addition to providing food, we try, by means of signposting and monitoring and discussions with the supporting referrer to give a helping hand through a crisis.
+The support we provide is crisis support.
 This is not long-term support nor a long-term solution, we need to see the government put a long-term solution in place.
 We would like to see a future where foodbanks are no longer needed and so we continue to help raise the profile of food poverty and lobby for those who are in need.

 No one should be forced to turn to a charity because they can’t afford food.
-We are supporting the campaign for a #GuaranteeOurEssentials – further information is available on the Trussell Trust website.
+We are supporting the campaign for a #GuaranteeOurEssentials – further information is available on the Trussell website.

 Slough Foodbank

-Slough Foodbank is an independent charity supported by lots of churches and community groups, working together towards stopping hunger in our local area.
+- Slough Foodbank is an independent Charity (CIO) run by a Project Board of 6 trustees plus a manager supported by lots of churches and community groups, working together towards stopping hunger in our local area.

-• Around 200 professional agencies assess and refer people to Slough Foodbank
+- Around 200 professional agencies assess and refer people to Slough Foodbank

-• 5 Distribution Centres – open 6 times per week
+- We have 5 Distribution Centres – open 6 times per week

-• About 130 volunteers, including 6 key supporting roles.
+- We have about 130 volunteers, including 6 key supporting roles.
 It takes 85 volunteers to operate Slough Foodbank each week.

 Slough Foodbank Facts